The Golden Age of Rock Turns 50, 1970, by Rich Paschall

 01. Make Me Smile, by Chicago.
 By now you must have been wondering which Chicago hit I was going to place here.
 This song is actually a piece of the much larger work “Ballet for a Girl in Buchannon” posted here with the original Chicago lineup.
 The entire work was written by trombone player James Pankow and includes another hit, Color My World.
 They consistently play the entire suite in concert.
 It is one of my fondest musical memories.

 What is your number 1?
 To listen to any song on the list, just click on the title.
-To list to all 21 on the countdown, click HERE.
+To listen to all 21 on the countdown, click HERE.